emca-it/EnergySOAR/07-0-0-Integrations/07-0-0-Integration.rst

 - Creating tickets in incident management systems
 - Sending alerts or notifications

-Responders enable automated or semi-automated incident response, helping reduce response time and minimize the impact of security threats.
+Responders support automated or semi-automated incident response, helping reduce response time and limit the impact of security threats.

 See the full Responders list: :doc:`Responders <Responders>`.